RTEMS/rtems-docs/c-user/preface.rst

 community.
 Several organizations have addressed this need during recent years.

-The Real Time Executive Interface Definition (RTEID) was developed by Motorola with technical input from Software Components Group.
-RTEID was adopted by the VMEbus International Trade Association (VITA) as a baseline draft for their proposed standard multiprocessor, real-time executive interface, Open Real-Time Kernel Interface Definition (ORKID).
-These two groups are currently working together with the IEEE P1003.4 committee to insure that the functionality of their proposed standards is adopted as the real-time extensions to POSIX.
+The Real Time Executive Interface Definition (RTEID) was developed by Motorola with technical input from Software Components Group :cite:`Motorola:1988:RTEID`.
+RTEID was adopted by the VMEbus International Trade Association (VITA) as a baseline draft for their proposed standard multiprocessor, real-time executive interface, Open Real-Time Kernel Interface Definition (ORKID) :cite:`VITA:1990:ORKID`.
+These two groups worked together with the IEEE P1003.4 committee to ensure that the functionality of their proposed standards is adopted as the real-time extensions to POSIX.

-This emerging standard defines an interface for the development of real-time software to ease the writing of real-time application programs that are directly portable across multiple real-time executive implementations.
+This proposed standard defines an interface for the development of real-time software to ease the writing of real-time application programs that are directly portable across multiple real-time executive implementations.
 This interface includes both the source code interfaces and run-time behavior as